hayk-manasyan/job-search/README.md

-# Jobs Serach Application Using Github Search API
+# Jobs Serach Application Using Github, StackOverflow Search APIs

+# Upcoming releases will have User Management and Linkedin Job API

 ## Introduction